 In this activity, students work in pairs to list facilities that employ healthcare workers.
 As a class, the students then discuss additional components of these facilities such as, services offered and who is served.

-In this unit, students will learn about: medical contributions of cultures throughout history, from Ancient Times through the Modern Era as they compare the beliefs regarding medicine, see the effect of Black on medical development, identify achievements of Hippocrates, Rhazes, and Lister, and learn how technology has improved medical treatment.
+In this unit, students will learn about: medical contributions of cultures throughout history, from Ancient Times through the Modern Era as they compare the beliefs regarding medicine, see the effect of the Black Death on medical development, identify achievements of Hippocrates, Rhazes, and Lister, and learn how technology has improved medical treatment..